BBC urges staff to delete TikTok from company devices

 The BBC has urged staff to delete TikTok from any corporate devices unless they are using it for editorial and marketing reasons.

-Guidance sent to staff at the broadcaster on Sunday, as first reported by Deadline, said: “We don’t recommend installing TikTok on a BBC corporate device unless there is a justified business reason.
+Guidance reportedly sent to staff at the broadcaster on Sunday said: “We don’t recommend installing TikTok on a BBC corporate device unless there is a justified business reason.
 If you do not need TikTok for business reasons, TikTok should be deleted.”

 It comes after the social media app, owned by Chinese internet company ByteDance, was banned on Government phones amid fears of sensitive data being accessed.